vincentbonnetcg-zz/Numerical-Bric-a-Brac/README.md

 # Numerical Bric-a-Brac
-Collections of numerical techniques with Python and standard computational packages (Numpy, SciPy, Numba, Matplotlib ...).
+Notebook collections on numerical techniques using Python and standard computational packages (Numpy, SciPy, Numba, Matplotlib ...).
+These notebooks were used for educational purposes at meetups, online discussions, and study groups.

 **Blog** : https://numericalbricabrac.ghost.io/